Short-term Abroad Courses

 To excel in their career, our students need not only a deep understanding of global and regional issues, but also the ability to communicate, negotiate, and lead in a cross-cultural environment.
 Short-term abroad programs allow students to strengthen these skills as they travel with Elliott School professors to their regions of expertise.
 Through these intensive academic and cultural experiences, students will earn credit faster and increase their international knowledge and skills.

-Due to COVID-19, we are holding off on planning courses for the 2020 – 2021 Academic Year.
+Due to COVID-19, we are holding off on planning upcoming Short-term Abroad courses.
 Below is a list of our previous courses.

 On campus and online summer classes